-Particularly in cases where the latter two are materially different, the bank team should consider augmenting the sample with reserve debtors as early as the credit file review stage, in order to increase representativeness.
+Particularly in cases where the latter two are materially different, the bank team should consider augmenting the sample with reserve debtors as early as the start of the credit file review stage, in order to increase representativeness.
 Extreme cases should be discussed with the CPMO at an early stage in the process to avoid affecting timelines.